semperos/ari/README.md

   - Contextual command/function invocations (e.g., "ls" inside an epic lists stories/issues)
   - Formatted table summaries; raw JSON payload details available.
   - Auto-complete based on API schema and entities

+## Examples

+I am using ari to build an API client environment for [Shortcut](https://shortcut.com).
+The under-major-construction code for that can be found [in this GitHub Gist](https://gist.github.com/semperos/daba47a3665c89794a3613cfdb0a2d6c).

+I am also using ari to build out an alternative to the Julia setup described in the Background section of this README, but that code is not available at this time.

 ## Background